camerahacks/ccapi-octolapse/README.md

 # Octoprint Canon Camera Control API Scripts

+Although this is a work in progress, the scripts are fully functional.

-This is a set of scripts to create Octolapses with a Canon camera that supports the Camera Control API (CCAPI).
+This is a set of scripts to create Octolapses with a Canon camera that supports the Camera Control API (CCAPI)

 You can control your Canon camera wirelessly since CCAPI enabled cameras can be controlled over wifi.